 Stomach emptying (inducing vomiting or stomach pumping), once commonly done, is now usually avoided because it removes only a small amount of the poison and can cause serious complications.
 Stomach emptying rarely improves a person's outcome.
 However, stomach pumping may be done very rarely if an unusually dangerous poison is involved or if the person appears very sick.

 Activated charcoal is sometimes given in hospital emergency departments to people who have swallowed poisons.
 Activated charcoal binds to the poison that is still in the digestive tract, preventing its absorption into the blood.
-Charcoal is usually taken by mouth by a cooperative patient.
-Insertion of a tube through the nose or mouth for the purpose of providing activated charcoal in an uncooperative or obtunded patient is not recommended.
+Charcoal is usually taken by mouth if the person is alert and cooperative.
+Introducing activated charcoal through a tube placed in the nose or mouth in people who are either uncooperative or lethargic is not recommended.
 Sometimes doctors give charcoal every 4 to 6 hours to help cleanse the body of the poison.
 Not all poisons are inactivated by charcoal.
 For example, charcoal does not bind alcohol, iron, or many household chemicals.

-In charcoal hemoperfusion, charcoal is used to help eliminate the poisons (see Table: Hemofiltration and Hemoperfusion: Other Ways of Filtering the Blood).
+In charcoal hemoperfusion, a person's blood is passed over activated charcoal to help eliminate the poisons (see table Hemofiltration and Hemoperfusion: Other Ways of Filtering the Blood Hemofiltration and Hemoperfusion: Other Ways of Filtering the Blood ).

 For either of these methods, small tubes (catheters) are inserted into blood vessels, one to drain blood from an artery and another to return blood to a vein.
 The blood is passed through special filters that remove the toxic substance before being returned to the body.